tjay1760/The-coding-challenge/progess.md

 good with recursive DS sch as trees and graphs
 ### Day 11 - currying
-currying allos the creation of specialized functions from a generic case
+currying allos the creation of specialized functions from a generic case you can derive functions from the carryed function carrying can also help one create higher order functions